canonical/ubuntu-packaging-guide/udd-intro.rst

 the source branch for that package on Launchpad is up-to-date.
 Some package imports fail for various reasons, and the `status of the package importer`_ is always available online.
-If the source branch for a package you want to work on is out of sync, you can use :doc:`the old way of working on a package</apt-get-source>` until the import of that package is fixed.
+If the source branch for a package you want to work on is out of sync, you'll have to use ``apt-get source`` until the import of that package is fixed.

 Let's say you want to fix a problem in Tomboy in Natty.
 First, find out the latest binary package versions that are available::